benjamin-robertson/acsc_e8_office_hardening/README.md

 There are 4 operating modes
 * All macros allowed - default mode
-* All macros disabled - disabled all macros in Office, most secure setting
+* All macros disabled - disable all macros in Office, most secure setting
 * Only macros from trusted locations - Only permit macros from locations specified in the trusted_location parameter
-* Only macros digitally signed by trusted publishers.
+* Only macros digitally signed by trusted publishers - Macros must be signed by a trusted publisher.

 Please see [ACSC documentation][1] for more details.
 [Saved link][2]